serverless/dashboard/docs/nodejs.md

 **Using a bundler**

-If you use a bundler, like esbuild, the AWS Lambda Layer for Serverless Console will not be able to auto-instrument traces and spans on your handler.
-To enable auto-instrumentation of spans and traces, you will need to manually add the AWS-specific auto-instrumentation library and initiate auto-instrumentation.
+If you use a bundler, like esbuild, the AWS Lambda Layer for Serverless Console will instrument native Node.js APIs like `http` and `console`, and APIs available on the runtime like the AWS SDK; however, if the handler bundles APIs, like `express` or the AWS SDK, then Serverless Console will not be able to auto-instrument.
+To enable auto-instrumentation for these APIs, you will need to manually add the AWS-specific auto-instrumentation library and initiate auto-instrumentation.

 Install the `@serverless/aws-lambda-sdk` package locally.
 This replaces the need for the `@serverless/sdk` package, so you do not need both.